wp-plugins/dday/readme.txt

 In wp-dday.php search $nice_tooltip (l.29) and put him to 0 ( $nice_tooltip = 0;)

 == Changelog==
+= 0.4.0 =

+* Small modification suggested by Dric ( http://www.driczone.net/blog ) to reduce the number of queries to the database.

 = 0.3.9 =

 * DDay-Widget was not fully deleted in 0.3.8